pixelfactor/interstellar-pilot-editor-162/README.md

 ## Disclaimer
 Loading modified IP .dat files on your device is done at your own risk.
 Whilst there is little chance that this editor will create a .dat file that can damage your device, this is still done at your own risk and we (Pixelfactor Ltd) take no responsibility for damage.
 Any .dat files received from third-party sources should be treated with caution.
 Loading third-party .dat files in IP may cause the application to run in a way that was unintended, for example using more resources or battery power.
-Third-party .dat files may contain inappropriate material and/or views nor shared by Pixelfactor Ltd.
+Third-party .dat files may contain inappropriate material and/or views not shared by Pixelfactor Ltd.

 ## Quick start